xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 Also Denis Bakhvalov's book is great [link](https://products.easyperf.net/perf-book-2).

 Unfortunately, I lost the flamegraph I originally did.
 But it wasn't of polars but a smaller project.
-And serializing the perf.data files afterwards takes so long I didn't fancy a 1 hour plus wait to create a flamegraph of before the stupid issue was fixed so you'll have to live with the after flamegraph.
+And serializing the perf.data files afterwards is so slow I didn't fancy a 1 hour plus wait to create a flamegraph of before the stupid issue was fixed so you'll have to live with the after flamegraph.

 After:

 ![Flamegraph](/assets/20250508/flamegraph_1.svg)

-You should be able to open this SVG in your browser, click on blocks and then have it zoom on that execution stack.
-You can use that to dig in and see what some of the really small spikey towers are.
+You should be able to open this SVG in your browser, and click on blocks to zoom in on that execution stack.
+You can use that to dig in and see what some of the really small thin towers are.
 Before the trace was massively taken up by calls to `Vec<T>::remove`, which is why I tackled that first.

 ## Why Not Cargo-Flamegraph?